Superrehtard/old_diaspora_wiki/Federation-Model-Brainstorm.md

 **There's two flavours of networks:**

-1. Meeting new people -> "Gather interesting people **from the pool**" -> Through hashtags -> Small pods fail to deliver because of small pool -> Leads to centralisation.
+1. Meeting new people
+-> "Gather interesting people **from the pool**" -> Through hashtags -> Small pods fail to deliver because of small pool -> Leads to centralisation.
 This is happening.

-2. Stay in contact with friends -> "Direct connecting" -> Pods for individuals work perfectly ->  Decentralisation
+2. Stay in contact with friends
+-> "Direct connecting" -> Pods for individuals work perfectly ->  Decentralisation

 Diaspora tries to do both "meeting people" as well as "decentralisation".
-Combination leads to architectural/traffic problems.
-Current model automatically leads to centralisation as small pods fail to deliver.
+This combination leads to architectural/traffic problems.
+The current model automatically leads to centralisation as small pods fail to deliver.

 ### Separate the processes!